Marshall Space Flight Center: Groundwork

+Redstone Army Arsenal becomes the Marshall Space Flight Center

+On July 1, 1960 the Marshall Space Flight Center, or the MSFC, was created out of the old Redstone Arsenal.
+The Center was then also placed under the jurisdiction of the recently created NASA, and Wernher von Braun was appointed as the Center's first NASA Director.
+Eberhart Rees, who was a former associate of von Braun from Germany, was also appointed as von Braun's Deputy for Research and Development.

-On October 21, 1959, President Eisenhower approved the transfer of all Army space-related activities to NASA.
-This was accomplished effective July 1, 1960, when 4,670 civilian employees, about $100 million worth of buildings and equipment, and 1,840 acre of land transferred from AOMC/ABMA to NASA's George C. Marshall Space Flight Center.
-MSFC officially opened at Redstone Arsenal on this same date, then was dedicated on September 8 by President Eisenhower in person.
+At the time of the creation of the MSFC, 4,670 civilian employees, about $100 million worth of buildings and equipment, and 1,840 acre of land were transferred from AOMC/ABMA to the new MSFC.
+The official opening date of the MSFC had been July 1, 1960, but its dedication ceremony took place two months later on September 8.
+At the dedication ceremony President Eisenhower gave a speech.
 The MSFC was named in honor of General George C. Marshall.

-1960s and 1970s – the initial decades

-Initially, engineers from Huntsville traveled to Florida to conduct launch activities at the Cape Canaveral Air Force Station.
-The first NASA launch facility there (Launch Complex 39) was designed and operated by MSFC, then on July 1, 1962, the overall site achieving equal status with other NASA centers and was named the Launch Operations Center, later renamed the Kennedy Space Center (KSC).

-When the Marshall Space Flight Center began official operations in July 1960, Wernher von Braun was the Director and Eberhard Rees was his Deputy for Research and Development.
-The administrative activities in MSFC were led by persons with backgrounds in traditional U.S. Government functions, but all of the technical heads were individuals who had assisted von Braun in his success at ABMA.
-The initial technical activities and leaders at MSFC were as follows:
+The administrative activities in MSFC were led by persons with backgrounds in traditional U.S. Government functions, but all of the technical heads were individuals who had assisted von Braun in the many successes at the MSFC'S predecessor, the ABMA, where von Braun had been the Technical Director.
+The initial technical leaders of the new MSFC had all been former colleagues of von Braun starting back in Germany before World War II.
+These technical department and/ or division heads were as follows: